adinrafael/ichoosehelp/README.md

 # iChooseHelp

-This is a support site for OCD, phobia, and trauma, built with React and hosted on Vercel.
+Support for OCD, phobia, and trauma.